ColeDeanShepherd/OSFPS/To-Do.md

 #### M.V.P.

-- Fix grenades going through objects.
-- Make game look the same in the editor and the standalone player.
--
+- Show reload & equip animations on other players.
 - Reposition weapons relative to player.
-- Fix bugs with hit detection.
-- Show reload & equip animations on other players.
-- Fix destroy errors on close.
-- Add a way to close a server without closing the game.

 - Check if spawn point is blocked before spawning.
 - Show other players' pings.

-- Handle message send errors when disconnecting gracefully?
+- Fix bugs with hit detection.
+(DO THEY EVEN EXIST???)

 - Fix bug with picking up weapons not always working based on distance.
 (Server de-sync.?)

+- Add a way to close a server without closing the game.

+- Handle message send errors when disconnecting gracefully?

 #### High-Priority